terewere/ghanapost-api/README.md

 # Setting up an Account
 To setup an account, simply sign up [Signup Here](http://161.35.163.133/register) .
 When you complete the signup form a verification mail will be sent to you to verify your email.
-Upon successful verification, you will be generate client detail for access the API.
+Upon successful verification, you will be able to generate client detail so that you can access the API.

 # Usage